 The risk-appetite of FD is considered to be less as compared to SIP.
 FDs are generally offered by banks.
 On the other hand, the risk appetite of SIP is more than the FD.
 However, if the SIP is held for a longer-tenure, the probabilities of loss reduces.

 The liquidity in case of SIP is more as compared to FD.
 In case of SIP, if people redeem their investment they can get the money back in T+3 days for equity funds.
-However, in case of Debt fund, the settlement period is T+1 days.
+However, in case of debt funds, the settlement period is T+1 days.
 However, in case of fixed deposits, it is not easy to redeem it.
 Even if people try for premature withdrawals, they need to pay some charges to the bank.

 The taxation rules in case of Mutual Funds and FDs both are different.
 In case of FDs, for the Financial year 2017-18, the interest earned is charged as per the individual’s regular tax slabs.
 However, as SIP is generally with respect to equity funds, therefore the tax rules related to equity funds are explained as follows.

-For the Financial Year 2017-18, if the equity funds are sold after one year from the date of purchase, they are applicable for long-term Capital gains which is not taxable.
-However, if these funds are sold before one year from the date of purchase then; it is subject to short-term Capital Gain which is charged at a Flat rate of 15% irrespective of the individual’s tax slab.
+For the Financial Year 2017-18, if the equity funds are sold after one year from the date of purchase, they are applicable for long-term Capital Gains which is not taxable.
+However, if these funds are sold before one year from the date of purchase then; it is subject to short-term capital gain which is charged at a flat rate of 15% irrespective of the individual’s tax slab.

 SIP has a lot of features such as rupee cost averaging, the Power of Compounding, and so on, which is not available in case of an FD.
 So, let us see what do these characteristics mean.